 IADL limitations increased more rapidly with age than ADL limitations, with levels starting at around 10 to 20 percent of respondents with IADL limitations in the youngest cohorts ranging up to 75-85 percent in the older cohorts.
 Moreover, only men in Eastern and Western Europe showed trends of higher rates of limitations in younger cohorts.
 Among women in Eastern Europe, the reverse pattern was observed.
 Here, each subsequent younger cohort showed a substantially lower prevalence of limitations compared to the older cohorts.

-In all ages and in all regions, women had higher prevalence of IADL limitations than men.
+In all age groups and in all regions, women had higher prevalence of IADL limitations than men.
 The sex differences in IADL limitations were more marked than in ADL limitations, and again, Eastern and Southern Europe showed the highest levels difference between men and women.
 The differences were also substantial in Northern and Western Europe, albeit at lower levels compared to the other two regions.

 Figure 2.
 Estimated Probabilities of ADL limitations in European regions, 2004 – 2017.
 Estimated from multilevel growth curve models, see Supplementary table 3.